bitrix24/b24restdocs/api-reference/catalog/product-property-section/catalog-product-property-section-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly

 {% endnote %}